SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Introduction

-\yrn{Previous works} in this domain generally fall into two main categories: optimization-based and data-driven approaches. \yrn{1)} Optimization-based methods~\cite{boss2021neural, zhang2021nerfactor, zhang2022modeling, hasselgren2022shape, munkberg2022extracting, jin2023tensoir, gao2023relightable, liang2024gs, zhang2022iron, guo2022nerfren, cheng2023wildlight} employ differentiable rendering and neural representations to reconstruct 3D objects with material parameters by minimizing the difference between rendered and target images.
-While these methods achieve reasonable view consistency, they often compromise material quality, producing artifacts such as blurred boundaries and physically implausible parameters, particularly in metallic and roughness properties. \yrn{2)} Data-driven approaches~\cite{wimbauer2022rendering, zhu2022learning, kocsis2024intrinsic}, particularly recent ones~\cite{zeng2024rgb, chen2024intrinsicanything, litman2024materialfusion}\yrn{,} leverag\yrn{e} large diffusion models \yrn{and} reframe material decomposition as a conditional image generation task.
-However, these methods tend to focus \yrn{solely} on individual material properties, overlooking \yrn{the interactions between different types of materials} and combined impact on rendered appearances.
-Even minor inaccuracies in individual material estimates can propagate through the rendering pipeline, leading to substantial visual artifacts. \yrn{Moreover, c}urrent methods face considerable computational overhead - optimization-based approaches require costly geometric optimization, while diffusion-based methods demand multiple denoising steps (30-50) during inference, \yrn{causing} a critical bottleneck for real-time applications.
+Previous works in PBR material estimation generally fall into two main categories: optimization-based generation for 3D objects and data-driven decomposition for 2D images.
+Optimization-based methods~\cite{guo2022nerfren, jin2023tensoir, gao2023relightable, liang2024gs} employ differentiable rendering to reconstruct 3D objects with material parameters by minimizing the difference between rendered and target images.
+Instead, data-driven approaches learn the distribution of various materials from large datasets to perform intrinsic decomposition on 2D images, which is the primary focus of our work.
+Early methods ~\cite{wimbauer2022rendering, zhu2022learning} in this domain fail to produce stable and reliable results due to limited data availability and model capacity.
+Recent works ~\cite{kocsis2024intrinsic, zeng2024rgb, chen2024intrinsicanything, litman2024materialfusion} leverage large diffusion models and reframe material decomposition as a conditional image generation task.
+However, these methods tend to focus solely on individual material properties, overlooking the interactions between different types of materials and the combined impact on rendered appearances.
+Even minor inaccuracies in individual material estimates can propagate through the rendering pipeline, leading to substantial visual artifacts.
+Moreover, these diffusion-based methods face considerable computational overhead - they demand multiple denoising steps (30-50) during inference, causing a critical bottleneck for real-time applications.